-This bill amends various sections of the North Dakota Century Code to modernize and make more inclusive the legal definitions and language surrounding marriage and marital relationships.
-Key changes include the replacement of gender-specific terms such as "husband" and "wife" with the more inclusive terms "individuals" or "spouses."
-The definition of marriage is revised to indicate that it is a personal relationship arising from a civil contract between "two individuals," and the term "spouse" is defined to encompass any individuals married to each other.
-The bill also clarifies the use of necessary force for the protection of oneself or one's spouse and establishes that the presumption of domicile in divorce actions does not apply to the traditional husband-wife relationship.
+This bill amends various sections of the North Dakota Century Code to modernize the legal definitions and language surrounding marriage and marital relationships.
+A significant change is the replacement of gender-specific terms such as "husband" and "wife" with more inclusive language, referring to "two individuals married to each other."
+The definition of marriage is revised to reflect this inclusive approach, and the term "spouse" is defined as "an individual who is one of two individuals married to each other."
+The bill also clarifies the mutual obligations and rights of spouses, including the use of necessary force to protect oneself or one's spouse, and addresses various legal aspects such as adoption rights and property rights.

 Statutes affected: INTRODUCED: 12.1-23-09, 14-02-07, 14-03-01, 14-03-08, 14-05-06, 14-05-18, 14-07-01, 14-07-03, 14-07-04, 14-07-06, 14-07-07, 14-07-08, 14-07-12, 14-07-13, 14-07-14, 14-12.2-28, 14-14.1-30, 14-15-03, 14-15-20, 14-18-05, 14-18-08, 20.1-03-06, 30.1-10-02, 30.1-10-04, 35-01-04, 47-18-04, 47-18-05, 47-18-14, 50-25.1-10, 54-52.4-02, 57-38-31, 57-40.3-04, 57-40.3-07, 57-40.5-03